glucasroe/glucasroe.github.io/about.md

 ## <a name="professionally"></a>Professionally:
 I try to be as broad as possible.
 I went to school for Design while working as a Front End Developer, and jumped into UX directly after graduating.

 I currently work at Fastspot in Hampden, which is literally my favorite company in Baltimore, so I'm pretty happy.
 (Sorry recruiters, this means I'm not looking for work.)
+However, I also have a <a href="/resume">resume</a> that you can read if you'd like.

 ## <a name="personally"></a>Personally:
 I have a revolving door of obsessions, so I spend a lot of time cooking, playing piano, practicing calligraphy, reading the whole internet, fixing things, building things, woodworking, playing games, and running all over.
 I live with my wonderful wife Katie, and our daughter Ayla in a log cabin circa the 1800's.
 Not a joke.